labwc/labwc.github.io/src/faq.md

 You could either copy `rc.xml.all` and just remove the entries you do not want, such as `<keybind key="A-Left">`

-Or you could use the `None` action or simply define a keybind with no action (which will does the same).
+Or you could use the `None` action or simply define a keybind with no action (which does the same).
 For example:

 ```
   <keyboard>